armory/docs/content/en/continuous-deployment/installation/armory-operator/install-armorycd.md

 ## Deploy the Armory Operator

-Decide which [Armory Operator release](https://github.com/armory/spinnaker-operator/releases) you need based on the compatibility matrix.
-Then install the Armory Operator in [cluster mode]()
+Decide which Armory Operator release you need based on the compatibility matrix.
+Then install the Armory Operator in [cluster mode]({{< ref "continuous-deployment/installation/armory-operator#operator-installation-modes" >}}).

-{{< include "armory-operator/op-install-cluster.md" >}}
+{{< include "armory-operator/armory-op-install-cluster.md" >}}

 ## Get the repo